CSUMBmWall/journal/README.md

 I wanted to auto-populate artist, title, and album from the information gathered from the YouTube Data API.
 What is returned is very different for each video and it's hard to get a one size fits all recipe to extract specific elements.
 I ended up running it through various regex filters to remove special characters and create separate phrases from the description and title.
 These different phrases are available in the dropdowns to populate the fields.
 You can see the phrases that are available under Tags in the screenshot below.

 Once you're satisfied with the info and all of the fields are populated, click download.
-It will hit the Node.js server, which uses the youtube-dl library to download the video and convert it to MP3.
+It will hit the Node.js server, which uses the youtube-dl library to download the video and FFmpeg to convert it to MP3.

 The get and set tags use the node-id3 library to read and write ID3 tags to the MP3 file that was just saved.
 That functionality is a work in progress